 Live demo

 This editor runs in the Next.js app you're reading right now.
-Upload a .docx or edit the sample below.
-Nothing leaves your browser.
+The demo does not upload the document; it stays in the browser.

 Install